-Thank you for all of your questions this week about work/life balance – they represent a very significant issue affecting relationships in our culture today.
 According to the research of Daniel Hamermesh and Elena Stancanelli, 30% of American employees work weekends, 26% work evenings, and Americans in general average longer hours than most European countries.
 How can we balance these hours at work with family and partner time?
-I very much appreciate your openness and vulnerability in sharing your stories, and hope that my responses below will help you manage such an important issue.
+I hope that these responses below will help you manage such an important issue.

 How can I get my husband to look for a job?
 He has been self-employed for many, many years and only sporadically makes small amounts of money.
 I’ve been working full time with 3 kids and do all of the housework.
 He helps with dinners sometimes, and the occasional packing and unpacking of the dishwasher.
 He likes his flexibility.
 Meanwhile, I work long hours and travel a lot.
 I have the option to go part-time, and have done so hoping he would pick up the slack, but he never does.
 So I’ve gone back full time for the money.
 We are struggling financially all the time.
 Help.